Group Testing: An Information Theory Perspective: Improved rates with near-constant tests-per-item

 \begin{theorem} Consider noiseless nonadaptive group testing with exact recovery and the small error criterion, with $k = \Theta(n^{\alpha})$ for some $\alpha \in (0,1)$, and using the COMP algorithm for decoding.
 With a near-constant column weight design and an optimized parameter $\nu = \ln 2$, the maximum achievable rate using COMP is

-\end{theorem} \begin{proof}[Proof sketch] We omit the details of the proof for brevity, and refer the reader to \cite{johnson-aldridge-scarlett}.
+This rate corresponds to a number of tests satisfying the following for arbitrarily small $\eta > 0$: $T \ge (1+\eta) \frac{1}{(\ln 2)^2} k \ln n = (1+\eta) \frac{1}{\ln 2} k \log_2 n$. \end{theorem} \begin{proof}[Proof sketch] We omit the details of the proof for brevity, and refer the reader to \cite{johnson-aldridge-scarlett}.
 The key idea is again to formulate a coupon-collector problem (see Remark \ref{rmk:tightness}).

 First, we consider the total number of positive tests $T_1$.
-A given test $t$ is negative if, for each of the $k$ defective items, none of the $L = \nu T/k$ choices of column entries is $t$.
+A given test $t$ is negative if, for each of the $k$ defective items, none of the $L = \nu T/k$ choices of column entries equal $t$.
 Since these choices take place independently with replacement, this is the same as choosing $kL = \nu T$ entries in total, all independently with replacement.
 Hence, the probability that test $t$ is negative is $(1- 1/T)^{\nu T} \sim \ee^{-\nu}$, so the expected number of positive tests $\EE T_1 \sim T (1-\ee^{-\nu})$.

 Now, since changing one choice of column entry changes the number of positive tests by at most 1, the random variable $T_1$ satisfies the bounded difference property in the sense of McDiarmid \cite{mcdiarmid}, which allows us to prove a standard concentration bound.
-Specifically we can deduce by McDiarmid's inequality that $T_1$ is close to its mean, so that $T_1 \approx T (1- \ee^{-\nu})$ with high probability.
+Specifically we can deduce by McDiarmid's inequality that $T_1$ is close to its expected value, $T_1 \approx T (1- \ee^{-\nu})$, with high probability.

-Finally, conditioned on $T_1$, each nondefective item appears in some negative test with probability $1- (T_1/T)^L$, independently of one another.
+Conditioned on $T_1$, each nondefective item appears in some negative test with probability $1- (T_1/T)^L$, independently of one another.
 Hence, assuming the concentration result holds (replacing $T_1$ by its mean), we find that

 It is easy to check that $(1-\ee^{-\nu})^\nu$ is maximized at $\nu = \ln 2$, where it takes the value $\ee^{-(\ln 2)^2}$.
 Thus, choosing $T = (1+\delta) (k \ln n) /(\ln 2)^2$ gives us that $(1- \ee^{-\nu})^{\nu T/k} = \ee^{-(1+\delta) \ln n}$.
 This allows us to deduce that $\Psuc \sim (1- n^{-1+\delta})^n \sim \exp(-n^{-\delta})$, which tends to 1.